zephyrproject-rtos/trusted-firmware-m/docs/security/threat_models/generic_threat_model.rst

 -----------------------------------

 This section identifies threats on ``DF3`` defined in `Data Flow Diagram`_.

-In Library model, RoT services directly read and write NS memory to simplify the implementation and decrease latency.

 In TF-M IPC model, RoT services can either directly access NS memory or rely on TF-M SPM to obtain NS input data and send response data back to NS memory.